Natural Disclosures

 Fiction is an excellent medium for storytelling, but the reality is not.

-Decades ago, I needed to escape the city and leave my home, employees, and clients behind.
-To decompress for a while and look back at my Life’s priorities and relationships.
-To think how they work when seen from a bit different perspective.
+Decades ago, I needed to escape the city and leave my home for a while.
+To decompress and look back at my life’s priorities and relationships.
+Think about it from a different perspective.

 Someone had to go outside of our planet to confirm that, indeed, it's blue.
 Yet, throughout history, a man could endlessly be trapped staring ahead at the water's edge.